 - 2 cups all purpose flour or Gluten Free All Purpose Flour

-- 3/4 to 1 cup warm water plus 6 cups of water for cooking.
+- ¾ cup warm water plus 4 cups of water for cooking.

-- Add flour, sugar and baking powder to a mixing bowl.
+- Add flour, sugar and baking powder to a mixing bowl, then mix together well

-- Add butter and rub into dry ingredients using your hands.
+- Next, rub butter into dry ingredients using your hands

-- Form a well in the center of the dry ingredients, then add water starting with 3/4 cup and then a bit more if needed.
+- Then form a well in the center of the dry ingredients, add water starting with ¾ cup and then a bit more if needed

-- When ready to cook separate into 6 even pieces, roll pieces into elongated balls.
+- When ready to cook separate the dough into 6 even pieces, roll pieces into elongated balls

-- Add 6 cups of water to a large stock pot or dutch oven and bring to a roaring boil on high heat.
+- Then add 4 cups of water to a shallow pot or a deep pan with a tight lid and bring to a boil

-- Reduce heat to medium and steam dough balls for 15 minutes.
+- Then reduce heat to medium and steam dough balls for 15 minutes